 Highlighted with a brand new sign, we've established the door on the west side of our building as another entrance to our Gallery.
 The doorway from inside the Visitor Center to the Gallery is still open, but both Visitor Center doors are locked when it is not open.
 The new sign also makes us more visible from the west, an added benefit.

-SEE WHAT WE DID WITH THESE OLDER, BUT SO VERY VALUABLE GUYS!
+SEE WHAT WE DID WITH THESE OLDER, BUT VALUABLE GUYS!

 They can now display not only paintings, but a wide range of other items.